1899 North Carolina A&M Aggies football team

-The 1899 North Carolina A&M Aggies football team represented the North Carolina A&M Aggies of North Carolina College of Agriculture and Mechanic Arts during the 1899 college football season.
+The 1899 North Carolina A&M Aggies football team represented the North Carolina A&M Aggies of North Carolina College of Agriculture and Mechanic Arts (now known as North Carolina State University) during the 1899 college football season.
 In W. C. Riddick's second season at head coach the Aggies compiling a record of 1–2–2, scored 29 points on their opponents and allowing 69.